vvscode/docs/docs/tutorials/java/tutorial-java-spring-boot-delivery-reports.md

 This tutorial has shown how to create a POST endpoint that can parse delivery reports callbacks sent by the Sinch REST API.
 In addition, you've learnt how to use Ngrok to expose a locally-running Web application and use that to your advantage to do a full round-trip test of delivery reports.

-A fully functional Ngrok + Spring Boot project has been [published to GitHub](https://github.com/sinch/tutorial-java-sms-delivery-reports) to quickly get up and running to test Sinch delivery reports with your REST API account.
+A fully functional Ngrok + Spring Boot project has been [published to GitHub](https://github.com/sinch/tutorial-java-sms-delivery-reports) to quickly get up and running testing Sinch delivery reports with your REST API account.
 You're free to try it out!